bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 Things to know when using popover component:

 - Popovers rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-- Popovers with zero-length title _and_ content are never displayed.
 - Specify `container` as `null` (default, appends to `<body>`) to avoid rendering problems in more complex components (like input groups, button groups, etc).
 You can use `container` to optionally specify a different element to append the rendered popover to.